AutoProving/LUBP/README.md

 # LUBP - Learning Unitary Branching Programs

-LUBP implements an heuristic for the problem of learning unitary branching programs consistent with an input dataset.
+LUBP implements an heuristic for the problem of learning a unitary branching program consistent with an input dataset.

 # Usage